MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 1. Microsoft Dataverse
 1. SAP ERP connector

-Sign in to [Power Apps](https://make.powerapps.com) and take the following steps to [create new connections](/power-apps/maker/canvas-apps/add-manage-connections#create-a-new-connection):
+Sign in to [Power Apps](https://make.powerapps.com) and take the following steps that are more fully documented in [create new connections](/power-apps/maker/canvas-apps/add-manage-connections#create-a-new-connection):

 1. In the left navigation panel, expand **Data** and select **Connections**.
 1. Select **New connection** in the command bar.